USGS-WiM/parks-and-refuges-fev/README.md

 Build the project:

+> npm run clean & npm run build

+`build` directory should be created during the build

 > npm start

-*For now: open a browser and go to http://localhost:3000.
 The application should be displayed in the browser.